 - Heat oil in a large saucepan or Dutch oven over a medium heat.

-- Beat eggs, cottage cheese and crumbled feta together in a bowl.
+- Beat eggs, cottage cheese and 6 ounces crumbled feta together in a bowl.

-- When spinach is cool, mix with cheese mixture.
+- Mix spinach and onions with cheese mixture.

 - Fill the zucchini boats, using all the filling, it's ok if it spills over.